hillstoneLeo/rint-data-manager/README.md

 ### Setup Issues
 - Ensure `.env` file exists and is properly formatted
 - Check all required environment variables are set
-- Verify template files exist in repository
+- Verify `config.yml` exists in repository

 ### Port Conflicts
 - Ensure specified ports are available on host
 - Check firewall settings
 - Verify no other services use same ports
+- Use `RINT_SERVER_PORT` environment variable to change port

 ### Docker Issues
 - Ensure Docker is installed and running